OHIF/Viewers/platform/docs/docs/deployment/docker.md

 :::tip
 If both the [volume mounting method](#volume-mounting) and the [environment variable method](#environment-variable) are used, the volume mounting method will take precedence.
 :::

+#### Build Default

+The default OHIF configuration file can be specified during build with a `--build-arg APP_CONFIG=config/kheops` argument added to the build command.

 ### Embedding in an iframe